Musée de la Franc-Maçonnerie

 The museum was established in 1889 by the Grand Orient de France as a cabinet of curiosities in the Hotel Cadet.
-It was despoiled in the German occupation of France during World War II but reopened in 1973, and in 2000 became an official museum of France.
+It was despoiled in the German occupation of France during World War II but reopened in 1973, and in 2000, became an official museum of France.
 In that same year, many of its historical documents were returned from Moscow, where they had been held by the KGB after Germany's defeat in World War II.
+The museum reopened to the public on February 11, 2010, after extensive renovations.
+It has the support of the Ministry of Culture, the Île-de-France region and the town hall of Paris.

 Today, the museum presents the history of French Freemasonry through its symbols, grades, documents, and objects.
-It contains approximately 10,000 items displayed in permanent exhibit space (800 m²), about 23,000 volumes in its archives (400 m²), and a further 400 m² dedicated to temporary exhibits.
-Among the historically important items in its collection are Voltaire's masonic apron (1778), Lafayette's masonic sword, a first edition of James Anderson's Constitutions of the Free Masons (1723), satirical prints by William Hogarth (1697-1764), Meissen porcelain figurine (1740), etc.
+It contains approximately 10,000 items displayed in permanent exhibit space (800 m2), about 23,000 volumes in its archives (400 m2), and a further 400 m2 dedicated to temporary exhibits.
+Among the historically important items in its collection are Voltaire's masonic apron (1778), Lafayette's masonic sword, a first edition of James Anderson's Constitutions of the Free Masons (1723), satirical prints by William Hogarth (1697―1764), Meissen porcelain figurine (1740), etc.